ImmortalMan01/mod-plugin/README.md

 A simple Paper/Spigot plugin that integrates with OpenAI Moderation API to automatically mute players for inappropriate chat messages.
 The plugin demonstrates asynchronous HTTP communication, rate limiting and basic punishment storage.

 ## Building
+Requires JDK 21.
 If the Gradle wrapper JAR is missing, run `gradle wrapper` or use your system Gradle.

 ```
 ./gradlew shadowJar